microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

 <p align="center"><img src="/img/jumpstart_friends_logo.png" alt="jumpstart-friends-logo" width="250"></p>

-The following README will guide you how to use Azure Policy [Azure Policy for Kubernetes](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on an Azure Arc connected Kubernetes cluster to audit/enforce labels for pods.
+The following Jumpstart scenario will guide you how to use Azure Policy [Azure Policy for Kubernetes](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on an Azure Arc connected Kubernetes cluster to audit/enforce labels for pods.
 [Network policy](https://projectcalico.docs.tigera.io/about/about-network-policy) is applied to pods using label selectors.

 > **NOTE: This guide assumes you already deployed an Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using these Jumpstart scenarios:**